hashicorp/terraform-website/content/source/docs/enterprise/workspaces/creating.html.md

   -> **Note:** The [SSH key for cloning Git submodules](../vcs/index.html#ssh-keys) is set in the VCS provider settings for the organization, and is not necessarily related to the SSH key set in the workspace's settings.

-### Importing Legacy Environments

-The new workspace page includes an "Import from legacy (Atlas) environment" tab, located above all of the workspace settings.
-If you previously used the legacy version of Terraform Enterprise, you can use this tab to migrate legacy environments to your new organization, preserving their existing state and settings.

-The process of migrating a legacy environment to a new Terraform Enterprise workspace is covered in detail at [Upgrading from Legacy Terraform Enterprise](../upgrade/index.html).

 ## After Creating a Workspace

 When you create a new workspace, a few things happen: